INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/hierarchical_components.rst

-Provided the number of regimes and subcomponents is relatively low; it is possible to take a hierachical component, and flatten it into a single component with no subcomponents.
+Provided the number of regimes and subcomponents is relatively low; it is possible to take a hierarchical component, and flatten it into a single component with no subcomponents.
 This can be done using the methods in the  ``ComponentFlattener`` class, or the wrapper function ``flatten``.
 This flattening takes the cross product of all the regimes in all the subcomponents, then works out the relevant